xebialabs/overthere/README.md

 	<td>The number of milliseconds Overthere waits for a connection to a remote host to be established.
 The default value is <code>120000</code>, i.e. 2 minutes.</td>
 </tr>
 </table>
-Apart from these common connection options, some protocol define additional protocol-specific connection options.
+Apart from these common connection options, some protocols define additional protocol-specific connection options.
 These are documented below, with the protocol.

 <a name="local"/>
 ## LOCAL